vermo7en/GSCopywriting/README.md

 It is a simple portfolio website for a friend.

-In the future I may look to add
+In the future I may look to add a document vieweing feature for her work